thealiilman/xpend-rails-api/README.md

 # xpend-rails-api
-Xpend is an app for people to track expenses.
+xpend is an app for people to track expenses.
 Using our brains to track our expenses can be quite a tedious task, or even, forgotten!
 This app aims to solve that!